irudnyts/irudnyts.github.io/_posts/2017-05-05-insights-from-students-data.md

 ---
 layout: post
-title: 5-minutes data science&#58; insights from students data
+title: &#127891; Insights from students data
 ---

 Recently (well, a month ago) I had a discussion with a friend of mine about the modern tools and approaches in education.
 He is currently involed to the edX platform startup, and given that I am assistant at the university, we had several points to discuss.